-This page explains the development of the National Policy Statement for Freshwater Management 2014.
-It includes a summary of the updates that took effect in 2014.
+This page outlines the development of the National Policy Statement for Freshwater Management 2014 up to its release in 2014.
+It does not include the more recent 2017 amendments.

-The National Policy Statement for Freshwater Management (NPS-FM) was introduced by the Government in 2011 as part of the first phase of freshwater reforms.
+The National Policy Statement for Freshwater Management (Freshwater NPS) was introduced by the Government in 2011 as part of the first phase of freshwater reforms.
 It was updated in 2014.

 See Overview of freshwater management reforms for further background information.

-The NPS-FM 2011 was amended in 2014 to provide greater direction and support to help regional councils apply the requirements of the NPS-FM in a consistent way across the country.
+The Freshwater NPS 2011 was amended in 2014 to provide greater direction and support to help regional councils apply the requirements of the Freshwater NPS in a consistent way across the country.

 National framework for setting freshwater objectives